slowernews/wisdom-tldr/README.md

 ===
 ###On surrendering

-Use the opportunity to re-create yourself.<br>
+Use this opportunity to re-create yourself.<br>
 It only hurts when you don't have time to prepare for the fall.

 > *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*